 The 964 Turbo: A Beast with a Bite

 You can’t talk about the 964 without mentioning the Turbo.
 And no, this isn’t just a Carrera with a few bolt-ons.
-The Turbo was a different animal.
-A high-performance vehicle that set new standards for the model.
+The Turbo was a different animal, a high-performance vehicle that set new standards for the model.

 The first 964 Turbo, introduced for the 1991 model year, was powered by the classic 3.3-litre engine from the 930, producing 320 hp.
 In 1993, Porsche upgraded the Turbo to a 3.6-litre engine, boosting output to 360 hp.
 That car, the 964 Turbo 3.6, is now one of the most collectible 911s of the era and highly sought after when available for sale.